rosafilgueira/VarPy/README.md

 Datasets (Data and Library directories) to try varpy

-Several examples of how to use varpy library [example](https://github.com/rosafilgueira/VarPy/blob/master/python_scripts)
+Several examples of how to use varpy library [varpy examples](https://github.com/rosafilgueira/VarPy/blob/master/python_scripts)

 For trying the example "VarPy_Hierro_Ex1.py":